-Saturday at 9am there is the possibility to transfer back to Bayreuth with a small bus (with bike trailer).
-Arrival at 2.00pm.
+Saturdays at 9 am there is the possibility to transfer back to Bayreuth with a small bus (with bike trailer).
+Arrival at 2 pm.
 The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 7 day hotline service

 Just in case the bike chain breaks, flooding makes it impossible to continue your tour or any

 other nasty surprise: You can reach us seven days a week and we will do anything to help